Lumavate-Team/documentation/WIDGETS.rst

   /<string:integration_cloud>/<string:widget_type>/discover/properties

 This endpoint informs the platform which properties exist for the widget, via a JSON payload of an array of properties.
 The platform automatically adds a few platform level properties outside of this endpoint.
-However, a majority of a widget's properties are contained in the endpoint.
 An empty set should be sent if the widget does not require any properties.

 **Sample Response**